aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

     co_varnames       ()

 What happened to our program?
-Mostly it's encoded into `co_code`: a sequence of bytecodes in a bytestring.
+Mostly it's encoded into `co_code`: a sequence of bytecodes in a bytestring[^1].
 Disassembly renders the meaning, using `dis.dis`:

     # in transcripts: